-You might see the star connector listed here if you have certain types of equipment like a humidifier, dehumidifier, or multi-speed fan.
+You might find the star connector listed here if you have certain types of equipment like a humidifier, dehumidifier, or multi-speed fan.

 Important: No matter which thermostat you have, you can only put one wire into the star * connector, so only one function is supported at a time.
-Follow the link below for more information.
+Refer to the link below for more information.

 The Pro Setup option should only be used by a professional installer.
 Be careful adjusting settings in this menu.
 Incorrect Pro settings can damage your system and your Nest thermostat.
-Follow the link below for more information.
+Refer to the link below for more information.

 If there’s an issue with your thermostat or system after installation or your system needs servicing, select this option to view your Pro’s contact information.
 You can remove the information at any time.

-If your installer didn’t enter their information or you performed the installation yourself, you can always find a Nest Pro near you with our online Pro finder.
+If your installer didn’t enter their information or you performed the installation yourself, you can always find a local pro near you.

-Your Nest Pro installer can store their contact information by entering their 6-digit Pro ID here.
+Your pro installer can store their contact information by entering their 6-digit Pro ID here.

 Here you’ll be able to check the current software version installed on your Nest thermostat and update it.